The Kolmogorov-Zakharov Model for Optical Fiber Communication: Energy Transfer in the Frequency Domain

 Note that if pulses have short duration, then $\omega_0\gg 1$ and the dispersion operator inside the sum in $\mathcal{N}^{\nr}_k$ averages out nonlinearity more effectively.
 This explains pseudo-linear transmission in the wideband regime.

 To summarize, one can divide four-wave interactions into resonant and non-resonant interactions.
 Transfer of energy takes place primarily among the resonant modes and via the resonance mechanism.
 The resonant quartets are themselves divided into trivial and non-trivial quartets.
 Trivial quartets represent SPM and XPM and, in the energy-preserving integrable NLS equation, do not cause interaction.
 Non-trivial interactions, which are absent in the integrable equation, cause coupling and transfer of energy among all resonant modes.
-This occurs when higher-order dispersion or nonlinear terms are introduced in the integrable NLS equation.
-The redistribution of energy among Fourier modes continues until an equilibrium is reached after a transient evolution.
+This occurs when higher order dispersion or nonlinear terms are introduced in the integrable NLS equation.
+The redistribution of energy among Fourier modes continues until an equilibrium (which is generally not an equipartition) is reached after a transient evolution.
 See Fig.~\ref{fig:quartets-classification}.